Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 • Proprietary business processes or factory floor layouts, often referred to as “know-how.”

-• Non-Solicitation Agreements: Also known as “non-poaching agreements,” these clauses prevent an employee from soliciting the original employer’s customers, vendors, or employees for a defined period.
+• Non-Solicitation Agreements: Also known as “non-poaching agreements,” these clauses prevent an individual from soliciting the original company’s customers, vendors, or employees for a defined period.
 These restrictions may also be geographically limited and are expected to be reasonable in scope.

-• Non-Compete Agreements: These agreements prohibit an employee from engaging in competitive activities, either by working for a competitor or starting a competing business, for a specified duration.
+• Non-Compete Agreements: These agreements prohibit an individual from engaging in competitive activities, either by working for a competitor or starting a competing business, for a specified duration.
 The enforceability of non-compete agreements is currently under scrutiny due to recent actions by the Federal Trade Commission and subsequent federal cases.
-Some employers circumvent potential limitations by broadly defining confidential information within NDAs.
+Some companies circumvent potential limitations by broadly defining confidential information within NDAs.

-• Exclusivity Agreements: Similar to non-compete clauses, these agreements restrict an employee from working with competitors during their employment term.
+• Exclusivity Agreements: Similar to non-compete clauses, these agreements restrict an individual from working with competitors while under contract.

-When you enter into an employment agreement, it is important to fully understand the terms.
+When you enter into a written agreement, it is important to fully understand the terms.
 These agreements can use complicated language, so take the time to read all documents carefully before signing.
 If anything is unclear, don’t hesitate to ask questions.

-Start by looking at the section that defines key terms, generally labeled “Defined Terms” or “Definitions.”
-This part explains specific words that will be used throughout the agreement.
+Start by looking for definitions of key terms.
+They may be in their own section labeled “Defined Terms” or “Definitions,” or defined upon the first use of the word within the body of the agreement.
 Keep in mind that these definitions may differ from their common usage and can significantly change the impact of the agreement.
 For example, “confidential information” might be defined narrowly to include only certain sensitive data, or it could be defined as “any information learned during employment.”

 Sample Agreement Language